 Editor's Note: Whether the AF is considered to be within the 3GPP operator domain (according to TS 33.501 [7], clause 12) or not is FFS.

 In the last meeting (#104-bis), sending ENSI to AF from NEF was made optional.
 It was found as in the EN that it would have an impact to the current trust models.
 The current models are

-a) Model A: sending S-NSSAI to a trusted AF (AF is authenticated and authorized based on SBA (NRF))
+Model A = trusted AF (AF deployed by PLMN, or AF trusted by PLMN)

-b) Model B: not sending S-NSSAI to an untrusted AF (AF is authenticated and authorized between AF and NEF).
+Model B = untrusted AF (AF not trusted by PLMN)

+Note: both trusted and untrusted AFs could be authenticated and authorized between AF and NEF (or interact with 5GC NFs through NEF)
-When sending ENSI made optional for untrusted AF, it implies the Model B has been extended to

-i) Model B1: AF is untrusted and NEF cannot send S-NSSAI to AF (same as the original Model B)

-ii) Model B2: AF is untrusted BUT operators can still trust it by sending S-NSSAI (extended)

-This will complicate the trust models and also it will no longer aligned to the trust models having been used in TS33.501.
-Therefore, it is proposed to revert back to the original models and not to send S-NSSAI to untrusted AF.
+The pCR revise the solution to align with exiting trust model

 4 Detailed proposal

 pCR